 - Samples from your urine, cerebrospinal fluid, and lung mucus will be cultured and tested for bacteria.
 Tissue samples from wounds may be tested.

 - An electrocardiogram (ECG or EKG) may be done to identify abnormal heart rhythms.
 An EKG monitors your heart rate.
-Electrodes are taped to your chest to send the sound of the heart to the monitor.
+Electrodes are taped to your chest to send the sound of your heart to the monitor.
 This can help determine whether the heart’s blood supply is affected.

 Septic shock is a medical emergency that must be treated immediately.
 Because of the urgency, treatment often begins before the test results can confirm the diagnosis.
-If you have signs of septic shock after an abortion, you must be immediately admitted to an intensive care unit.
+If you have signs of septic shock after an abortion, you must be admitted immediately to an intensive care unit.

 Successful treatment for septic shock is centered on two goals: protection of the vital organs and removal of the source of the infection.